snigdhesh/documentation/AWS/KMS/KMS.md

 KMS > Actions > Schedule key deletion

 **How to restrict user to access S3 bucket?**
-- If you want to restrict user named `encryption` to access files in S3, you need to do following.
+- If you want to restrict user named `John` to access files in S3, you need to do following.
-- Remove user named `encryption` from `KMS > customer managed keys > Key admin & Key users`
+- Remove user named `John` from `KMS > customer managed keys > Key admin & Key users`

+**What's difference between "Key admin permissions" and "Key user permissions"?
+**Key admin permissions** will be assigned to a user.
+    - This user can manage (perform CRUD operations) key,
+    - but cannot use this key, to perform encryption/decryption **Key user permissions** will be assigned to a user.
+    - This user can use this key to perform encryption/decryption,
+    - but cannot manage (perform curd operations) this key.